 What’s interesting to see is that this system is especially popular among bigger websites.
 Among the one million most popular sites, it is actually more popular than Joomla.
-We will see reasons for that further below.
+We will talk about the reasons for that further below.

 Drupal is also the most technically advanced CMS of the bunch.
-However, like the other candidates, its main technology is PHP and it is also an open source and community-run software project.
+Like the other candidates, its main technology is PHP and it is also an open source and community-run software project.

 WordPress vs Joomla vs Drupal – The Big CMS Comparison

-Alright, now that we know a little more about the systems we are talking about, let’s start comparing them.
+Now that we know a little more about the systems we are talking about, let’s compare them.
 What follows is the big showdown of the content management systems.

 Cost and Expenses

 An important consideration for building a website is how much it will cost.
 Something that all three content management systems in our CMS comparison have in common is that they are open source and completely free to use.
-However, creating a website still comes with expenses, even if your CMS is free.
+Be aware that creating a website still comes with expenses, even if your CMS is free.

-For one, unless you have a server at home, you need to pay for hosting.
-Depending on which type of hosting you use, prices will be differ but hosting is still a fix expense.
-You will also need a domain name (and learn how to pick one) which comes with additional costs.
+For one – unless you have a server at home, you need to pay for hosting.
+Depending on which type of hosting you use, prices will differ but hosting is still a fixed expense.
+You will also need a domain name (learn how to pick one) which comes with additional costs.

 This applies to all three CMS and is relatively even for all of them.
-However, they still vary in costs down the line.
+They still vary in costs down the line.

 The most likely additional expenses for WordPress are premium plugins, themes and extensions.
 While the CMS offers a lot of free stuff (as you will learn soon), for some things it’s still necessary and makes sense to spend money.
 This is especially true if you are running a professional website.

-Another cost factor can be professional help that you might need to implement more complex things on your site.
+Another cost factor can be a professional help that you might need to implement more complex things on your site.
 Due to the popularity of WordPress, such services are readily available and affordable.
-Hourly pay on on sites like Upwork vary greatly but you will easily find someone in your budget.
+Hourly pay on sites like Upwork vary greatly but you will easily find someone within your budget.

-Overall, WordPress is a great option to build a website on the cheap.
-However, the platform tends to be a little more resource hungry than the other two candidates.
+In overall, WordPress is a great option to build a website on the cheap scale.
+Keep in mind that the platform tends to be a little more resource hungry than the other two candidates.
 For that reason, this might increase your hosting cost as your site grows.

-The expenses for running a Joomla site are similar to WordPress.
+The expenses of running a Joomla site are similar to WordPress.
 The software itself is free but you will likely have to spring for premium templates and/or extensions.
-Prices in the official directory have about the same range as for WordPress.
+Prices on the official directory have about the same range as for WordPress.

 Since Joomla is a little more complex than WordPress, the likelihood that you will need professional help is higher.
-Due to market forces (less supply, higher demand), this might be a little harder but it’s still doable.
-The price range for development work is also about equal to WordPress.
+Because of market forces (less supply, higher demand), this might be a little harder but it’s still doable.
+The price range for development work is about the same compared to WordPress.

 Drupal was made for fast performance.
-As a consequence, it is less hardware hungry than its competitors which is good news for server costs.
+Consequently, it is less hardware hungry than its competitors which is good news for server costs.
 You might need some premium themes that also cost about the same as for the other two platforms.

 Of course, you can also choose to dig into the system yourself.
-However, that way you are trading time for money.
-Depending on how valuable your time is, this can be a good or bad investment.
-Yet, it will also greatly prolong the launch of your site.
+That way you are trading time for money.
+Depending on how valuable your time is, this can be a good or a bad investment.
+Learning Drupal yourself will most likely greatly prolong the launch of your site.

 Ease of Use and Beginner Friendliness

 User friendliness is one of the main selling points of content management systems in general.
-They have enabled the less tech-savvy to create websites without having to code.
+They have enabled the less tech-savvy to create websites without having to have to have coding skills.
 For that reason, usability is an important decision factor, especially for beginners.
-Thus, it has to be part of any CMS comparison.
+Thus, it has to be a part of any CMS comparison.

-Ease of use is a strong point of WordPress and one of the main reason for its success.
-Setup is quick and easy and called the 5-minute install for a reason.
+Ease of use is one of the biggest strenghts of WordPress and one of the main reason for its success.
+Setup is quick and easy and is called the 5-minute install for a reason.

-Content creation is also super easy.
+Content creation is super easy as well.
 If you can use a normal word processor, you can create posts and pages with WordPress.
 The process is intuitive including adding images and other media to your posts.
-WordPress also lets you embed content from many external services with simple copy and paste.
+WordPress also lets you embed content from many external services with a simple copy and paste.

 For more complex layouts, there are page builders.
 These enable beginners to create and modify the look of pages with a graphic interface rather than coding.
 All of this also makes it simple to teach WordPress to clients.